-If you select New message→Create:→E-mail or Mailbox in the Messaging main view and you have not set up your e-mail account, you are prompted to do so.
-See "Settings for e-mail" on page 88.
+If you select New message \rightarrow Create: \rightarrow E-mail or Mailbox in the Messaging main view and you have not set up your e-mail account, you will be prompted to do so.
+See "Settings needed for e-mail" on page 50.